 The neocortex or thinking brain is what makes humans unique from other species.
-It is the outer shell, and according to Dr MacLean, the last part of the brain to develop.
-It is the thinking and reasoning brain that allows you to analyse, critique, reflect, rationalise, imagine and create.
+It is the outer shell and, according to Dr MacLean, the last part of the brain to develop.
+The thinking and reasoning brain allows you to analyse, critique, reflect, rationalise, imagine, and create.

-The neocortex takes the information perceived by the reptilian brain, and experienced by the mammalian brain and converts it into a thought of the same frequency and vibration.
+The neocortex takes the information the reptilian brain perceives and processes by the mammalian brain.
+It converts it into a thought of the same frequency and vibration.
 It processes and interprets the thought to find meaning and understanding and creates beliefs, memories and ideas.

 The neocortex is responsible for processing and creating your perception of reality.
-Your previous experiences and the thoughts you have about them will influence the way you process thought and the ideas you imagine.
-When we express certain actions and behaviours in reaction or response to our thoughts about external conditions we begin to create our reality in the three-dimensional realm.
+Your previous experiences and thoughts about them will influence how you process thoughts and the ideas you imagine.
+When we express specific actions and behaviours in reaction or response to our thoughts about external conditions, we begin to create our reality in the three-dimensional realm.

 Learn more… ”What Are Thoughts And Where Do They Come From?”

-A human brain is a powerful tool that allows us to align the mind, body and heart with the true purpose, needs and desires of the soul.
+A human brain is a powerful tool that allows us to align the mind, body, and heart with the soul’s true purpose, needs, and desires.

-When we allow the brain to run on autopilot without awareness of our perception or experience we live in a state of automated reaction.
-When we slow down and start to become aware of our sensations, emotions and thoughts we can start to control them, and choose the thoughts we want to keep or let go of and the emotions we want to repeat or remove.
-We can consciously respond to our external conditions with clarity and control and start to change our reality into something that serves us and keeps us safe, calm and happy.
+When we allow the brain to run on autopilot without awareness of our perception or experience, we live in a state of automated reaction.
+When we slow down and start to become aware of our sensations, emotions, and thoughts, we can control them and choose the thoughts we want to keep or let go of and the emotions we want to repeat or remove.
+We can consciously respond to our external conditions with clarity and control and change our reality into something that serves us and keeps us safe, calm and happy.

-A human brain is a powerful tool.
-The question is, are you going to consciously drive it, or allow it to drive you.
+The human brain is a powerful tool.
+The question is, are you going to consciously drive it or allow it to drive you.

 The choice is yours…